izsal/izsal/README.md

 - 👋 Hi, I’m @izsal
 - 👀 I’m interested in New Project and new Language programming new, i learn for upgrade my skill
 - 👀 I already have experience as a web developer for 1.5 years, I develop php web applications or frameworks from php itself such as laravel, codeigniter, and in my database I use mysql and postgresql during my professional field
-- 🌱 I’m currently learning Backend and front end web developement
+- 🌱 I’m currently learning Fullstack Web development
 - 📫 How to reach me izsalafandi@gmail.com

 <!---